raffaelespazzoli/kdl/README.md

 Here is the API object notation convention.

-## OpenShift cluster
+## Kubernetes cluster
-The openshift cluster is simply represented as a rectangle:
+The Kubernetes cluster is simply represented as a rectangle:

 ![KubernetesCluster](media/kubernetes-template.png)

 All the other API object will live inside the cluster or at its edges.
-There should never be a need to call out individual nodes of an openshift cluster.
+There should never be a need to call out individual nodes of an Kubernetes cluster.

+Some solutions will need to be deployed partly inside and partly outside the cluster.
+This notation does not prescribe how object outside the cluster are represented.

 ## Compute
 The compute objects are the most complex.
 In general they are represented by a rectangle with badges around it to show additional information.
 Here is a template: